Countryside in Hammamet

 en

-Ancient Carthage and Sidi Bou Said Tour with Lunch
+Ancient Carthage, Sidi Bou Said and Bardo Museum tour with lunch

 Imagine a place where the sands of the desert have been touched by the magic of Hollywood stardust.
 You've found it with this two-day tour, which'll show you some of Tunisia's most famous film locations.
-You'll visit a Roman amphitheatre, explore underground cave houses, cross a vast salt lake and discover a secluded oasis at the fringes of the Sahara.
-Hamdi, one of our expert local guides, says, ‘Between Matmata and Douz, there are endless “ergs” – sand dunes – in the restless desert.
+You'll visit a Roman amphitheatre, explore underground cave homes, cross a vast salt lake and discover a legendary film set on the fringes of the Sahara.
+Hamdi, one of our expert local guides, says, ‘Between Matmata and Douz, there are endless "ergs" – sand dunes – in the restless desert.
 This desert is not a dead entity, it's even cultivated in places by those who inhabit it.
-The sands come alive according to the seasons.'Embark on your sandy adventure at El Jem Colosseum.
-This ancient Roman theatre would seat an audience of 35,000, entertained by gladiatorial fights and chariot races.
-You'll then head to Matmata, where you'll have lunch and visit the rock-cut cave homes that starred in two Star Wars films.
-Finish the day in the oasis town of Douz – surrounded with date palms – for an overnight stay.
-This is a great spot to take an optional camel or carriage ride in the desert.After breakfast, you'll cross Chott el Djerid, a mirage-filled salt lake, before jumping into a 4x4 for a ride to Onk Jemal, where you'll discover the film set city built for Star Wars.
-After lunch in Gafsa, you'll round off the tour with a photo stop in Kairouan, a great place to take lots of Instagram-worthy pictures of the intricately decorated Islamic architecture that the town is known for.
+The sands come alive according to the seasons.'Embark on your sandy adventure at El Djem Amphitheatre.
+One of the best-preserved Roman arenas in the world, this UNESCO World Heritage Site was featured in Gladiator and once held crowds of 35,000 spectators for gladiatorial contests.
+You'll then head to Matmata, where you'll have lunch and visit the underground cave homes that starred as Luke Skywalker's home in the Star Wars saga.
+Finish the day in the oasis town of Douz, known as the gateway to the Sahara, for an overnight stay.
+This is a great spot to take an optional camel or carriage ride in the desert.After breakfast, you'll cross Chott el Jerid, Tunisia's largest salt lake, where shimmering white salt crystals create a surreal landscape.
+Then, jump into a 4x4 for a ride to Onk Jemal, where you'll discover the Star Wars film set city still standing among the desert dunes.
+After lunch in Gafsa, you'll round off the tour with a photo stop overlooking Kairouan's Great Mosque, where you can admire the distinctive skyline of one of Islam's holiest cities.

 Highlights of Sousse & Monastir